 - 2. Servicer's System of Record.
-Servicer's system of record, or SOR, is Servicer's business records and related processing application and storage systems pertaining primarily to Servicer's mortgage servicing operations and related business operations.
+Servicer's system of record, or SOR, is Servicer's business records and related processing application and storage systems pertaining primarily to Servicer's mortgage servicing operations and related business operations as they existed up until the Sale of Assets.
 The SOR is predominantly electronic data entered and maintained on both Servicer's internal technology platforms and external technology platforms maintained by third parties for use by Servicer.
-These technology platforms are in part integrated and in part stand-alone or segregated, and include: Citi's technology platforms for originations, servicing, core processing, collections, default and modifications, and third party and other platforms for document repository, policies and procedures, attorney portal, force-placed insurance and court filings.
-The SOR also includes records maintained in a tangible medium by either Servicer or third parties for Servicer.
+These technology platforms were in part integrated and in part stand-alone or segregated, and included, among other things, mortgage loan and home equity line servicing platforms, default processing platforms for mortgage loans, platforms for tracking lender placed insurance and consumer inquiries and complaints, and platforms for records archiving and retrieval.
+The SOR also included records maintained in a tangible medium by either Servicer or third parties for Servicer.
 Under the terms of the Judgment, I am not charged with reviewing the SOR for the purpose of determining the accuracy and completeness of information in the SOR, or the functional integrity of the SOR.
-The Settlement, however, requires that an independent third party periodically review those parts of the SOR that pertain to account information for accuracy and completeness. - 3.
+The Settlement, however, requires that an independent third party periodically review those parts of the SOR that pertain to account information for accuracy and completeness.6 - 3.
 Internal Review Group.
 Pursuant to Paragraph C.7 of Exhibit E of the Judgment, Servicer was required to establish and maintain fully operational for the term of the Judgment an internal quality control group.
-This group was required to be, and is required to remain at all times, independent from Servicer's mortgage servicing operations the line of business the performance of which this group measures through Compliance Reviews and Satisfaction Reviews (CitiMortgage Operations Group).
+This group was required to be, and is required to remain at all times, independent from Servicer's mortgage servicing operations - the line of business the performance of which this group measures through Compliance Reviews and Satisfaction Reviews.
 Servicer established and made operational the Internal Review Group, or IRG, in advance of Test Period 1.
-As of December 31, 2012, the head of the IRG is a Managing Director of CitiMortgage, Inc. (IRG Manager).
-The IRG Manager is supported by two Senior Compliance Directors and their staff, and has retained a consulting firm to further support the IRG in performing its test work.
-The IRG Manager reports to the position of Chief Controls Officer, who ultimately reports to the Board Mortgage Compliance Committee and the Chief Executive Officer (CEO) of CitiMortgage, a function that is outside of the CitiMortgage Operations Group.
-However, to date, the position of Chief Controls Officer has been vacant, which Servicer is actively recruiting to fill.
-In the interim, the IRG Manager reports directly to the CEO of CitiMortgage, Inc. and also has a dotted line of reporting to the Board Mortgage Compliance Committee.
-The IRG consists of over 50 IRG professional staff made up of a combination of Servicer's and the consulting firm's personnel.
+The head of the IRG during Test Periods 1 and 2 was a Vice President (IRG Vice President).
+The IRG Vice President was supported by a team of two Managers, one Senior Business Analyst, three Supervisors, three Business Analysts and 27 Quality Specialists.
+The IRG Vice President reported to GMAC Mortgage, LLC's Audit Director, who ultimately reported to ResCap Capital, LLC's Audit Committee, functions that were outside of Servicer's mortgage operations.